layline-io/layline-doc/docs/03-assets/services/asset-service-hazelcast.md

     * **`Client`**: Connect to a Hazelcast cluster as a client.
 This is the most common use case.
     * **`Member`**: Connect to a Hazelcast cluster as a member.
 This is only necessary if you want to connect to a Hazelcast cluster as a member.

-  :::caution Currently only Client Instance supported At the moment, only the `Client` option is supported.
+  :::warning Currently only Client Instance supported At the moment, only the `Client` option is supported.
 The `Member` option will be supported in a future release.
   :::